djpardis/djpardis.github.io/_posts/2025-07-02-introducing-the-data-room-app.md

   changefreq: yearly
   lastmod: 2025-07-02
 og:
-  title: "Introducing The Data Room App: WIP - Pardis Noorzad"
+  title: "Introducing the data room app - Pardis Noorzad"
   description: "Implementing magic link authentication for a secure investor data room"
   type: article
 twitter:
   card: summary_large_image
-  title: "Introducing The Data Room App: WIP - Pardis Noorzad"
+  title: "Introducing the data room app - Pardis Noorzad"
   description: "Implementing magic link authentication for a secure investor data room"
 ---

 In [the first part](/blog/2025/06/20/vibe-coding-data-room-app/){:target="_blank"} of this series, I shared my experience with _vibe coding_ using Windsurf to build a custom data room application for startups.
 I discussed why existing data room solutions didn't meet my needs and also highlighted best practices for working with AI coding assistants.

 Now, in the second part, I'll focus on one of the most critical aspects of any application: secure authentication.
 Specifically, I'll walk through implementing magic link authentication with Replit, a passwordless approach that enhances security while providing a seamless user experience for investors accessing confidential documents.

 ## Why Replit